Get Involved

 There’s a seat open in a Huntingdon club, organization, team, or ensemble and it’s waiting just for you.
 Don’t be timid.
 The people you meet at Huntingdon will become your lifelong friends.

-To get connected with any Huntingdon student club or organization where contact information is not available in the description, contact Dr. Anthony Leigh, dean of students, at aleigh@hawks.huntingdon.edu.
+To get connected with any Huntingdon student club or organization where contact information is not available in the description, contact Chris Mayer, director of student leadership and engagement, at chrismayer@hawks.huntingdon.edu.

 • Business Club Lunch & Learn